Termination of Triangular Polynomial Loops: Transformation to Triangular Weakly Non-Linear Form

 \section{Transformation to Triangular Weakly Non-Linear Form}

-We first show how to handle loops that are not yet \twn.
-To this end, we introduce a transformation of loops via \emph{polynomial automorphisms} in \cref{subsec:transf} and show that our transformation preserves \mbox{(non-)}termination (\cref{thm:termination_conjugation}).
-In \cref{sec:different_perspective_by_group_theory}, we use results from algebraic geometry to show that the question whether a loop can be transformed into \twn-form is reducible to validity of $\EFO{\AA}$-formulas (\cref{thm:triangularizability_with_fixed_degree}).
+In this section, we show how to handle loops that are not yet \twn.
+To this end, we introduce a transformation of loops via \emph{polynomial automorphisms} in \cref{subsec:transf} and show that our transformation preserves (non-)termination (\cref{thm:termination_conjugation}).
+In \cref{subsec:automorphisms}, we use results from algebraic geometry to show that the question whether a loop can be transformed into \twn-form is reducible to validity of $\EFO{\RA}$-formulas (\cref{thm:triangularizability_with_fixed_degree}).
 Moreover, we show that it is decidable whether a \emph{linear} automorphism can transform a loop into a special case of the \twn-form (\cref{thm:strongly_nilpotent_jacobian}).
+Finally, based on the transformation of \cref{subsec:transf,subsec:automorphisms} we generalize our results from \cref{sec:deciding} to certain non-\twn loops in \cref{subsec:adaptions}.